By Kevin Burke, LSW

 “This weekend I met other women and men who suffered for many years as I have, and I don’t feel so alone anymore with this part of my past.
 The healing I experienced as the weekend unfolded was amazing…and still ongoing.”

 “I went to the weekend not really sure how the abortion had impacted my life, but open to learning more and felt like it was a time in my life to take a leap of faith.
 As the weekend progressed, we shared the story of our abortion (and some of us had multiple abortions.)
 And I realized just how intimately that experience hurt me as a man, emotionally, spiritually, in my relationship with those I love.
 I have such a deep peace now in that place of hurt, and can see many blessings unfolding in my life now a year after the retreat.”

-If you heart has been touched today, if the Holy Spirit is awakening a hunger for this type of healing of your past, consider a RV retreat.
+If your heart has been touched today, if the Holy Spirit is awakening a hunger for this type of healing of your past, consider a Rachel’s Vineyard retreat.

 In closing, let me share that I am so grateful for your Pastor’s kindness in allowing me to speak with you today.
 May the love and peace of Jesus Christ be with you today and always.